3. Livestock & Manure Management

 is the average amount of N in excretion that a single animal produces in one year (kg N head–1 year–1).

-is the fraction of N excreted during housing, farmyard, or grazing period.
+is the fraction of N excreted during housing, farmyard, or grazing period (unitless).

-is the fraction of solid or liquid manure collected for the livestock in a region.
+is the fraction of solid or liquid manure collected for the livestock in a region (unitless).

-CH4 emissions originates from enteric fermentations, and manure methanogenesis during manure storage, and are calculated on the basis of animal numbers.
+CH4 emissions originates from enteric fermentation, and manure methanogenesis during manure storage, and are calculated on the basis of animal numbers.

 Equation 3.2